How Many Smoke Bombs Do I Need? A Guide for Every Occasion

 Share

 One of the most common questions we get: "How many smoke bombs should I buy?"
-The answer depends on what you're doing — and which color you're choosing.
-Our complete colored smoke grenade guide can help with that second part.
-Here's our honest guide — we'd rather you buy the right amount than over-buy or under-buy.
+For most photo shoots the answer is 3–5.
+For a gender reveal, 2–3.
+For a wedding, 4–8.
+The exact number depends on what you're shooting and which colors you're choosing — our complete colored smoke grenade guide covers the color half.
+Here's our honest math, occasion by occasion — we'd rather you buy the right amount than over-buy or under-buy.

 For Photography (Portraits, Engagement, etc.)